-However…out of an abundance of caution and with the desire to stay one step ahead of the game (as well as keeping all our camp families in the loop), we’ve prepared this page in October of 2020 to anticipate any questions you may have about next summer, as well as to plan for and strategize our approaches in case we need to make any covid-related changes, and to share those with you.
+However, out of an abundance of caution and with the desire to stay one step ahead of the game (as well as keeping all our camp families in the loop), we’ve prepared this page to anticipate any questions you may have about next summer, as well as to plan for and strategize our approach to COVID-related adaptations, and to share those with you.

 What will camp look like in 2021?

-But since we can’t guarantee that just yet, we’re crafting various Plan B scenarios to ensure, if necessary, a positive 2021 Camp Alleghany experience that is as close to normal as possible, yet also as safe and healthy as possible if the era of Covid-19 continues next June.
+But since that isn’t the way things are trending, we’ve crafted various Plan B scenarios to ensure a positive 2021 Camp Alleghany experience that is as close to normal as possible, yet also as safe and healthy as possible in the COVID-19 era.